Navdeep Singh Suri

-Navdeep is accompanied by his wife Mani who has a degree in Economics and is now an accomplished graphic designer and potter.
-They have two daughters, a journalist and an avid environmentalist.

 Early life and background

 Suri was born in Amritsar in the north Indian state of Punjab in 1959.
 He is the grandson of acclaimed Punjabi novelist and poet Nanak Singh.
 His father Kulwant Singh runs a reputed publishing house in Amritsar and his mother Attarjit has taught Punjabi language to college students.
 He did his schooling from St. Francis School.
 He then completed his master's degree in economics from Guru Nanak Dev University, Amritsar.

 Career

 Early diplomatic career

 Suri joined the Indian Foreign Service in 1983 and has served in India's diplomatic missions in Cairo, Damascus, Washington DC, Dar es Salaam and London and as India's Consul General in Johannesburg.

 Joint Secretary in Ministry of External Affairs

 He has later headed the West Africa and Public Diplomacy divisions at the Ministry of External Affairs at New Delhi as a Joint Secretary.
 His tenure as Joint Secretary of Public Diplomacy divisions is particularly distinguished for his effort to create MEA's improved interaction with citizens through use of social media platforms and Internet.